IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 Defining the types
 ------------------

-We start by defining some data types that we're going to need for the _Split_ app.
+We start by defining some data types that you're going to need for the _Split_ app.

 .. literalinclude:: BasicApps.hs
    :start-after: BLOCK1